AppleLamps/grok-cli-simple/README.md

 ## 🙏 Acknowledgments

 - Built with OpenRouter API
+- Optimized for x.ai's Grok Code Fast 1
 - Inspired by modern CLI coding assistants
-- Thanks to the open source community for amazing tools like Commander.js and Inquirer.js
+- Thanks to the open source community for amazing tools like Commander.js and Chalk